sophiahorigan/website/_pages/ccpathogen.md

 Coding language: C, R

 ## Publications
-"Climate change impacts on dynamics of a spatially driven insect-multipathogen system"
+"Climate change impacts on the dynamics of a spatially driven insect-multipathogen system"

 Status: In progress